ibioChile/Transcriptomics-R-Workshop-public/Session1-RNAseq_Data_Preprocessing/2_Pipeline-Data_preprocessing.md

     mkdir trimmed_fastqc
     fastqc -t 8 trimmed/*P.fastq.gz -o trimmed_fastqc

-Remember that, **as mentioned in section 1.1**, if you are using the WSL system (Linux in Windows) you must copy the **.html** to any folder that could be seen by Windows (for example, the root of the disk C).
+Remember that, **as mentioned in section 1.1**, if you are using the WSL system (Linux in Windows), in order to be able to use your favorite Windows web explorer to see this results you must copy the **.html** files to any folder that could be seen by Windows (for example, the root of the disk C).

 ## 2. Mapping and reads quantification